[ Skip to main content ]

 Mrs D: What was the final straw that led you to get sober?

 Annie: My fourth marriage was an absolute sham and I was in a cycle of going home on a Friday and staying in bed with a cask of wine under the bed and another in the fridge.
-I saw the programme on TV about Lotta and then heard she was talking at an event in Wellington where I was living at the time.
+I saw a programme on TV about Lotta (Mrs D) and then heard she was talking at an event in Wellington where I was living at the time.
 I decided I wanted my daughters back, my ‘husband’ gone and this I could only do if I stopped drinking.

 Mrs D: How was it for you in the early days?
 What was most difficult?